tpeltone/emergency-kit/README.md

 ## The purpose

-This is my emergency kit repository for basic commands in git and bash.
+This is my emergency kit repository for basic commands for git, docker, bash and more

 I created this repository for learning git, bash, mark down and it probably will evolve as I learn more.